billsix/cprogrammingbook/doc/03-ControlFlow.rst

 The unary NOT is simple.
-It isn't all that common to see it in use largely because most expresssions can be rearranged to do without it.
+It isn't all that common to see it in use largely because most expressions can be rearranged to do without it.
 The examples show how.

 .. code-block:: C